-This course can be counted in fulfillment of the state mandated five (5) credits of Fine Arts or partial fulfillment of state and local mandated 25 credits of electives.
-Students are required to take the AP exam as part of this course.
+This course can be counted in fulfillment of the state mandated five (5) credits of Fine Arts and/or in partial fulfillment of the 130 total credits required for graduation Students are required to take the AP exam as part of this course.
 Failure to complete the AP exam in May will result in loss of weighted credit which will be reflected in the student's transcript.